joedski/musings/General/Basic-Lesson Distillate.md

 - Don't be clever with your state.
   - You want to make your state as blunt as possible.
 Who are you even trying to impress?
+- Don't store everywhere what you can store in one place.
+  - See also: AsyncData, and centralized, uniform handling thereof.
 - Don't hide things from yourself.
   - For instance, if your app is a Universal App, then be up front about that in your state.
 Don't make it difficult to determine what side of the client/server divide you're on.
   - Who are you protecting yourself from by obscuring such state, anyway?
 Yourself?